-Testing is readily available on a walk-in basis at places like Plessen Urgent Care in Sunny Isles (open 7 days a week; $95/PCR test and they take most insurance.)
+Testing is readily available on a walk-in basis at places like Plessen Urgent Care in Sunny Isles (open 7 days a week; $95/PCR test or $50 Antibody test and they take most insurance.)

 The good news is that most all business in the US Virgin Islands are open with COVID-19 protocols and some restrictions in place.
 You’ll find St Croix restaurants and bars open – including some new ones! – with live entertainment.
 Be sure to follow our St Croix Calendar to see what’s happening on the island while you’re here.
 Reservations are always recommended as they are running at 50% capacity.
 With many of the island’s restaurants open-air establishments – dining out isn’t a lot different these days.
 Just wear your mask when you’re not seated at the table.

 Social Distancing of at least six feet away from other people that are not of their same household is encouraged whenever possible.